 - keeping you from seeing your friends, family or from going to work

 Definitions for child abuse and maltreatment vary across jurisdictions.
 In general, child maltreatment includes physical, sexual, or emotional abuse, in addition to neglect (where neglect refers to the failure of a parent to provide for a child's development when in a financial position to do so).
 Federal law defines child abuse and neglect as any recent act, or failure to act, on the part of a parent or caretaker that results in death, serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act that presents an imminent risk of serious harm to a child.
-For more information, visit the National Institute of Justice website concerning child abuse and maltreatment.
+For more information, visit the National Institute of Justice or refer to Help Guide concerning child abuse and malnutrition.

 Warning signs of emotional abuse in children: